• Skip to primary navigation

 Season the chicken first.
 Next add all remaining ingredients into the slow cooker and stir to combine.

 Gently place the chicken pieces in the slow cooker and spoon some marinade over the top.
-Marinade should come about half way up the chicken.
+Marinade should come about ⅓ the way up the chicken.
 Add a little extra broth if needed.

 Cover and refrigerate for at least 3 hours, or up to overnight.

-Before cooking, take the chicken out of the refrigerator and place on the counter for 1 hour or less.
+Before cooking, take the chicken out of the refrigerator and place on the counter about 30 minutes.

 Cook on high for about 4-5 hours, or use the probe setting and set to 160ºF.